Yousif-elkot/Davinci-resolve-on-arch/README.md

 **Why?** This is due to codec licensing restrictions for commercial use.
 FFMPEG and x264 are only licensed for personal use, and H.264/H.265 aren't commercially licensed on Linux distributions.

 **Solution:** Transcode your media files to a compatible format using the included script.
-This script converts media to ProRes 422 HQ, which is fully supported and provides excellent editing performance.

-> **Note:** While DNxHR is also a compatible format, this script uses ProRes 422 HQ for its superior quality and broad compatibility.
+The script supports multiple codecs with different quality/speed/size tradeoffs:

+- **DNxHR SQ** (Default) - Fastest encoding, smallest files (2-3x original size), excellent for 1080p editing
+- **DNxHR HQ/HQX** - Higher quality options
+- **ProRes LT/422/HQ** - Apple ProRes variants (larger files, slower encoding)

 ---